Tubal Ligation Reversal

 - The condition of the fimbrial portion of the fallopian tube (area of fallopian tube closest to the ovaries)

-- Other fertility factors such as sperm analysis
+- Other fertility factors, such as results of a sperm analysis

 - IVF involves retrieving mature eggs from the woman, fertilizing them with a man’s sperm in a laboratory dish and two to five days later the embryos are implanted in the uterus.

-- Three or more inches of healthy fallopian remaining after tubal ligation.
+- Who have three or more inches of healthy fallopian remaining after tubal ligation.

 - With fallopian tubes that were originally blocked by clips, rings or minimally burned.

-- Even if the tubal reversal procedure is successful, you may need additional assistance to reach your goal.
+Even if the tubal reversal procedure is successful, you may need additional assistance to reach your goal of conceiving a child.

 - Tubal ligation reversal procedure is conducted on an outpatient basis.
-Patients are usually discharged home on the same day as their surgery.
+Patients are usually discharged and sent home on the same day as their surgery.

-- Patients may return to their normal activities 4 – 5 days post-operatively, with full recovery taking up to 2 weeks.
+- With mini-laparotomy reversal, patients may return to their normal activities 4–5 days post-operatively, with full recovery taking up to 2 weeks.

 - Anesthetic complications

-- There is a two to three percent chance of ectopic pregnancy.
+- There is a 2–3 percent chance of ectopic pregnancy.
 This occurs when the fertilized egg implants outside of the uterus, usually within the fallopian tube.

 Some insurance companies may cover a portion of the tubal ligation reversal.
-If your insurance is a carrier that will cover part of your surgical costs, please make sure they send the reimbursement check to you directly.
-Please note, the insurance code (ICD-9) for bilateral tubal occlusion is 628.2 and the procedure code (CPT) for tubal anastomosis is 58750.
-Our practice offers fee-for-service and does not accept payments from insurance carriers or file insurance claims.
+If your insurer is a carrier that will cover part of your surgical costs, please make sure they send the reimbursement check to you directly.

 Contact us to schedule an appointment with our reproductive specialists to learn more about your options for tubal ligation reversal.